Osterie/IDATA2301_IDATA2306_GROUP_7/README.md

 ## Project Overview
 This project is a full-stack web application using Spring Boot for the backend and React for the frontend.
 It provides a REST API for data management and a user-friendly interface for interacting with the application.

+We were assigned the theme of building a Flight Price Aggregator, under the brand name Flight Finder.
+The primary objective was to develop a functional and user-friendly platform that enables users to efficiently compare flight prices from multiple providers.

 ## Project Pictures

 ### Home page